xh621/MISCO/pic/readme.md

 # Multi-task Knowledge Sharing Analysis

-This visualization demonstrates the empirical evidence of structural similarities shared across different robot design tasks in the MISCO framework.
+As a supplementary material, this visualization demonstrates the empirical evidence of structural similarities shared across different robot design tasks in the MISCO framework.

 ## Overview
 The figure consists of three key components analyzing the shared structures and knowledge transfer across multiple robotic tasks: